jameshanlon/jameshanlon.github.io/content/hex-processor.md

-Using [OpenROAD](https://theopenroadproject.org/), an open-source tool chain for performing synthesis, optimisation and physical layout of digital circuits, we can compile Hex into an integrated circuit layout.
+Using [OpenROAD](https://theopenroadproject.org/), an open-source tool chain for performing synthesis, optimisation and physical layout of digital circuits, we can compile Hex into an integrated circuit layout in order that it could be manufactured into a silicon device.
 OpenROAD uses the [SkyWater Process Design Kit](https://github.com/google/skywater-pdk) (PDK), for creating designs in 130 nm process technology, which was a technology first commercialised in 2001.
 The PDK is a collection of analog and digital cell